Drakvlaa/Where-s-my-text/README.md

 2. If correct destination was chosen proceed to encrypting by accepting the prompt.
    ![encrypt1](images/encrypt1.png)
-3. Enter password for encryption**⚠️SAME PASSWORD WILL BE USED FOR DECRYPTION SO REMEMBER IT⚠️**.
+3. Enter password for encryption**⚠️SAME PASSWORD WILL BE USED FOR DECRYPTION SO REMEMBER IT.⚠️**<br />
    ![encrypt2](images/encrypt2.png)
-4. and there you go, all files in chosen directory got encrypted!
+4. and there you go, all files in chosen directory got encrypted!<br />
    ![encrypt3](images/encrypt3.png)

 #### Decryption